In Association with Amazon.com

 Again, Roger tries to call the highway patrol but the operator tells him the phone is out of order.
 The attendant says it's been busted for a month and gives them directions to Amarillo.

-They get back on the road again, but a couple of trucks soon try to drive them off it.
+They get back on the road but a couple of trucks soon try to drive them off it.
 Frank manages to shoot at one of them, causing it to overturn.
-Eventually, they elude the other two and even succeed in knocking one off a bridge, where it explodes in a fireball.
+Eventually, they elude the other two and even succeed in knocking one off a bridge - where it explodes in a fireball.

 Alice and Kelly are in hysterics and exhausted from their ordeal.
 Frank continues driving but is forced to stop at the scene of an accident which is blocking the road.
-As they get closer to it, they realize a school bus is involved and Frank senses that it's a trick because it's Sunday.
+As they get closer to it, they realize a school bus is involved and Frank senses that it's a trick.
+Why?
+Because it's Sunday!

-A third guy gets on top of the RV and stars pouring gasoline through the sunroof.
-He's killed by an overpass but others soon follow.
+A third man gets on top of the RV and stars pouring gasoline through the sunroof.
+He's killed by an overpass but others follow.
 By using everything at his disposal (gasoline, the shotgun, the bikes attached to the back of the RV), Frank is able to thwart their attackers.

 Outside the motor home, a tree goes up in flames and loud chanting is audible.
 The couples look out the window and see a crowd of people in robes walking quickly towards them.
 Among them are the "nice" Henderson couple and Sheriff Taylor.
 Soon, the fire spreads around the RV and this time, there's no way out...

-Wes Bishop scripted this film with Lee Frost and they had previously teamed up in 1972 for the camp classic The Thing With Two Heads.
+Wes Bishop scripted this film with Lee Frost.
+The two had previously teamed up in 1972 for the camp classic The Thing With Two Heads.
 Frost directed that one from a story they wrote together, about a bigot (Ray Milland) who wakes up to find his head transplanted onto a black man's body.
 See it at your own risk!

 © copyright 1998-present | The Terror Trap; www.terrortrap.com | all rights reserved